BND Hamburger Icon

 Open row

-In 2018, LinkedIn published its list of overused buzzwords (the site used to update this list yearly, but it hasn’t published a new list since then).
+LinkedIn maintains a list of overused buzzwords that appear on countless profiles across the site.
 While these terms may accurately describe your career experience or personality, they don’t mean much when everyone else is using them too.

 These are the 10 words that LinkedIn members overuse the most: